slow-groovin/web2api-ai-sdk-provider/README.md

 Video: TODO

-1. Manually install the `web2api-chrome-extension` in the browser.
+1. manually install the `web2api-chrome-extension` in the browser.
 2. start the server.
+3. open the panel page of extension, connect to server.
-3. log in to the AI website.
+4. log in to the AI website.

 Test: